syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 To convert website URL or local HTML file to PDF using WebKit rendering engine, please refer the below code snippet.

-N> Please make sure the OPENSSL assemblies are configured properly for converting HTTPS sites.
-Refer pre-requisites section for more information.
+N> Ensure that the OPENSSL assemblies are configured properly for converting HTTPS sites.
+Refer to the pre-requisites section for more information.

 {% tabs %}